the-teachingRSE-project/competencies/competencies.md

 They need to have a good understanding of all RSE competencies relevant to their domain and additionally should have experience or training in the educational field.

-### Specializations outside the core RSE competencies
+### Specialisations outside the core RSE competencies

 <!--
-Research focused specializations
+Research focused specialisations
 -->

 #### ${DOMAIN}-RSE
-While software is the lingua franca of all RSEs there will be RSEs that have specialized in the intricacies of one particular research domain, such as medical RSEs, digital humanities RSEs or physics RSEs.
+While software is the lingua franca of all RSEs there will be RSEs that have specialised in the intricacies of one particular research domain, such as medical RSEs, digital humanities RSEs or physics RSEs.

 #### Data-focused RSE